Leading Effective Teamwork

 - How to use the learnings as a leader, team member, or coach

-The training is based on experiential learning, practicing techniques, and analyzing experiences.
+The training is based on interactive theory inserts, practicing techniques, and analyzing experiences.
 We will reflect when possible – the trainer's actions may be questioned at any time, and the training group sometimes acts as its own case study.

 This is a perfect companion for the Certified LeSS Practitioner training.

 Ari Tikka has experience in developing Teamwork and organizations since the last millennium.
 The content is drawn from Teamwork research by Richard Hackmann and Susan Wheelan, Coaching, Responsibility Process, Nonviolent Communication, Agile, workplace counseling, and long mentoring in Tavistock and Foulkes' group dynamics traditions.